-The practice team consisted of two dentists, a dental therapist/hygienist, two dental nurses, three part time receptionists and a practice manager.
-The principal dentist and practice manager planned ahead to ensure there were sufficient staff to run the service safely and meet patient needs.
+The practice team consisted of two dentists, two dental nurses and a trainee dental nurse, two part time receptionists and a practice manager.
+The practice manager told us they were not empowered to plan ahead regarding staffing availability but were told what staffing arrangements were to take place by the provider at head office.
+They were therefore unable to always ensure there were sufficient staff to run the service safely and meet patient needs.

-The practice manager kept a record of all training carried out by staff to ensure they had the right skills to carry out their work.
-Mandatory training included basic life support and infection prevention and control.
+The practice manager was unable to access the record of all training carried out by staff which was held electronically by the provider's head office, to ensure they had the right skills to carry out their work.
+Staff told us and we saw mandatory training undertaken included basic life support and infection prevention and control.
 New staff to the practice had a period of induction to familiarise themselves with the way the practice ran.
 The newest member of staff told us this had been very helpful and informative.
 Dental nurses received day to day supervision from the dentists and support from the practice manager.

 Staff had access to policies which contained information that further supported them in the workplace.
-All clinical staff were required to maintain an on going programme of continuing professional development as part of their registration with the General Dental Council.
+All clinical staff were required to maintain an ongoing programme of continuing professional development as part of their registration with the General Dental Council.
 Records showed professional registration was up to date for all staff.